33 Money Saving Hacks to Stretch Your Budget Further

 Here at The Penny Hoarder, we admire a frugal spirit.
 And when times are tough, finding smart ways to repurpose everyday household items just makes sense.

-Like using Windex to clean your makeup brushes or vinegar to clean your dishwasher — genius-level inflation hacks right there.
+Like using Windex to clean your makeup brushes or vinegar to clean your dishwasher — genius-level money hacks right there.

 29. Threaten To Break Up With Your Phone, Internet, Cable and Insurance Providers